 The first survival lesson is that we cannot control other people’s choices.
 However, we can choose how to react to situations.
 You will always have the freedom to choose how to respond to situations.

-People in the holocaust did not survive because of luck or miracles.
-Holocaust survivors survived because of the choices they made and the actions they chose to enforce.
+Holocaust survivors are not here today because of luck or miracles.
+Holocaust survivors are here because of the choices they made and their actions.